A climb to meet the God: Trekking-cum-Pilgrimage in Velliangiri Hills

 ascent.
 Barefooted, we ascended through steps made up of stones.
 The first

-three mountains have similar passageway with steps laid down by human hands.
+three mountains have similar passageways with steps laid down by human hands.

 Every stride has to be careful and focused, as one might lose balance on the

 rugged terrain.
-The occasional cry of the insects and birds were music to our
+The occasional cry of the insects and birds was music to our

 ears along the way.
 The odor of herbals growing in the mountains filled our